franklinr/PermutationAnalysis/README.md

 # PermutationAnalysis
-This is a repository for permutation analyses
+This is a repository for permutation analyses.
+The cantonese paper has been written as a tutorial on Permutation analysis, so it is probably the best place to start.

 English Active/Passive Eye-tracking in Children